jpriya1602/23-design-pattern/readme.md

    Identify the aspects of your application that vary and separate them from what stays the same.
    The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+         has-a
+   client --> IBehaviour
+                  | is-a
+                concrete Behaviour
 2. Observer - 17
+    publishers + subscriber = observer pattern
+    publishers -> subject
+    subscriber -> observers
+    defines one-to-many relationship between set of the objects, when state of one object changes, all of its dependents are notified and updated automatically.
+    observers are dependent on the subject
+3.

 3. State design pattern -14
 4. Chain of responsibility - 20
 5. Command design pattern - 15